Martin H. Malin

 - B.A., Michigan State University

-Professor Malin is a former national chair of the Labor Relations and Employment Law Section of the Association of American Law Schools, a former Secretary of the ABA Section on Labor and Employment Law, a former member of the Executive Committee of The Labor Law Group, and a former member of the Board of Governors of the National Academy of Arbitrators.
-He currently serves on the Board of Governors of the College of Labor and Employment Lawyers and is a Vice President of the National Academy of Arbitrators.
-During 1984 and 1985, Professor Malin served as consultant to the Illinois State, Local and Educational Labor Relations Boards and drafted the boards' regulations implementing the Illinois Public Labor Relations Act and the Illinois Educational Labor Relations Act.
+Malin is a former national chair of the Labor Relations and Employment Law Section of the Association of American Law Schools, a former Secretary of the ABA Section on Labor and Employment Law, a former member of the Executive Committee of The Labor Law Group, and a former member of the Board of Governors and vice president of the National Academy of Arbitrators and a former member of the Board of Governors of the College of Labor and Employment Lawyers.
+During 1984 and 1985, Malin served as consultant to the Illinois State, Local and Educational Labor Relations Boards and drafted the boards' regulations implementing the Illinois Public Labor Relations Act and the Illinois Educational Labor Relations Act.
 From 2004 to 2008, he served as reporter to the Neutrality Project of the Association of Labor Relations Agencies, which produced a mini-treatise on labor board and mediation agency impartiality.
-In October 2009, President Obama appointed Professor Malin as a member of the Federal Service Impasses Panel, which resolves impasses in collective bargaining between federal agencies and unions that represent their employees.
-President Obama reappointed Professor Malin in 2014.
-In 2016, the ABA presented Professor Malin with the Arvid Anderson Award for lifetime contributions to public sector labor law.
+In October 2009, President Barack Obama appointed Malin as a member of the Federal Service Impasses Panel, which resolves impasses in collective bargaining between federal agencies and unions that represent their employees.
+Obama reappointed Malin in 2014.
+He served until May 2017 when he and the other Obama appointees were removed by President Trump.
+In 2016, the ABA presented Malin with the Arvid Anderson Award for lifetime contributions to public sector labor law.

-Professor Malin has written extensively on all aspects of labor and employment law, including Public Sector Employment (West 2004, 3rd ed.
-2016), the leading casebook on the law governing public employees, and Labor Law in the Contemporary Workplace (West 2009, 2d ed.
-2014), a leading casebook on labor law.
+Malin has written extensively on all aspects of labor and employment law.
+He has published more than 80 articles and seven books, including Public Sector Employment (West 2004, 3rd ed.
+2016), the leading casebook on the law governing public employees, and Labor Law in the Contemporary Workplace (West 2009, 3rd ed.
+2019), a leading casebook on labor law.
+He ranks in the top 10 percent of authors in the Social Science Research Network database in terms of downloads of his work.

 Extending Mike Zimmer’s Cross-border Comparative Work: The Role Of Property Rights In U.S. And Canadian Labo(u)r Law, 20 Employee Rights And Employment Policy Journal 417 (2017).